How to Use Workforce Productivity Analytics Effectively

 2. Employee Grievance Rate

-This metric reflects the number of formal complaints raised by employees, often about workplace conditions, management practices, or organisational policies.
+This metric reflects the number of formal complaints raised by employees, often about workplace conditions, management practices, or organizational policies.

 Formula: